Calendula Soothes Reflux and Skin Problems

 • 3 mins read

 Calendula oil is a natural oil extracted from flowers, specifically the marigold flowers, also known as Calendula officinalis.
-Calendula oil has some antifungal, anti-inflammatory, and antimicrobial properties.
+It has some antifungal, anti-inflammatory, and antimicrobial properties.
 This makes it great for topical use, especially for minor cuts, wounds and skin rashes.
-More specifically, calendula creams can be used to help cradle cap, diaper rash, eczema, poison ivy and allergic rashes.
+More specifically, creams with this can be used to help cradle cap, diaper rash, eczema, poison ivy and allergic rashes.

 I think calendula would make for a fantastic tea.
 I make it myself all the time at home, using locally grown flowers.